Sir Arthur Elton, 10th Baronet

-Sir Arthur Hallam Rice Elton, 10th Baronet (10 February 1906 – 1 January 1973) was a pioneer of the British documentary film industry.
+Elton, Sir Arthur Hallam Rice, 10th Baronet (1906–1973) was a British film producer, director, executive and prominent figure in the British Documentary Film Movement.

-Educated at Marlborough College and Jesus College, Cambridge, he was a schoolfriend of John Betjeman.
+Early life and education

+Arthur Hallam Rice Elton was born on 10 February 1906 in London, to Dorothy Wynne Wiggin, Lady Elton (1882–1957) and Sir Ambrose Elton, 9th Baronet (1869–1951), a barrister.

+Elton was educated at Marlborough College.
+In 1927, Elton graduated from Jesus College.

+Career

 After graduation, he worked as a scriptwriter in England and Germany, and in 1931 was recruited into the Empire Marketing Board Film Unit (later the GPO Film Unit) by John Grierson.
 He worked as a director and producer on many films over the next two decades, mainly for the government, though 1932's Voice of the World was sponsored by His Master's Voice, the first example of industrial sponsorship of a documentary film.
 During the Second World War he became supervisor of films at the Ministry of Information, and afterwards he became an advisor to the Shell Petroleum Company and production head of Shell Films.